AlexeyLegasov63/GasLang/README.md

 print("Hello world!", "This is Gaslang!")
 ```

-This was created by me simply for fun and experience and has no purpose.
+This was created by me just for fun and experience and has no purpose.